MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       using EntityFrameworkExample.Models;
 ```

-26. In the **PersonController** code window, locate the following code.
+26. In the **PersonController.cs** code window, locate the following code.

   ```cs
       public IActionResult Index()